 If you have particular concerns about anything, what the impact will be or if you’d prefer to speak with someone to talk over your decision in light of your particular circumstances, please don’t hesitate to contact the Advice & Guidance team, and refer to Who to talk to.

 If you are an international student studying in the UK on a student visa, you need to think very carefully before making changes to your registration status, as this will have implications on your immigration status.

-You should arrange to talk to the Advice & Guidance Team before taking any action.
+You should arrange to talk to the Visa & International Advice Team before taking any action.
 When considering withdrawing from your course, you may also wish to consult with other support services in the university before making your decision.
 Take a look at Who to talk to for more guidance.

 If you are in the UK with a Tier 4 or student visa, then King’s College London is your sponsor in the UK.
 Under the terms of our licence with UK Visas & Immigration, we are obliged to inform UK Visas & Immigration if you are absent from the course, change your course of study, suspend or withdraw from your studies.
 For further information on the requirements you and the College need to meet, see UKCISA.

 If you are an EU/EEA or Swiss student and you're looking to either interrupt your studies, transfer to another programme of studies or withdraw from your studies, please refer to our online module EU/EEA/Swiss students and Change of Circumstances.